 First Look at Nuke 11.0 Feature Set; New Cloud Service for Post-Production to be Demoed at Livestreamed Event

-London, UK – April 19, 2017 – At NAB 2017, Foundry will unveil the first public previews of Nuke 11.0 and Elara, a new service for post-production in the cloud.
+London, UK – April 19, 2017 – At NAB 2017, Foundry will unveil the first public previews of Nuke 11.0 and Athera (previously known as Elara), a new service for post-production in the cloud.
 A livestreamed event will give Foundry fans the full scoop, along with the latest news on their ongoing partnership with Lytro Cinema.

 In open beta starting April 2017, Nuke 11.0 will be the next major release of the industry’s leading compositor.
 Focusing on collaboration and performance, Nuke 11.0 introduces exciting features to the Nuke family including Live Groups, Lens Distortion improvements, and Timeline Disk Caching, as well as a huge update to the latest industry standards via the VFX Reference Platform 2017.
 Daily demos will be available at the AMD (SL2424) and HP booths (SL2424), and as part of Foundry’s big event on Monday, April 24.